Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

 .
 Why does "portable cygwin" have preference over "gmail" when I type "g"?
 .
 Why does wikipedia not work with queries with spaces like "Wolf Parade"?

 .
+I typed in "weath" and when I hit tab launchy froze so I then typed in 87110 and a few seconds later it gave me the crash dialog.
+Why the crash?
+Why the long freeze?

+.
 Every time I use Launchy for the first time it crashes.
  For example...
 I reboot my computer, wait for everything to load,